TomHarrop/ird-5acc-paper/ms/results.md

 We used PCA on transformed raw counts to investigate general patterns of variation in the transcriptomes that may be associated with differences in panicle architecture.
 The first four PCs split different combinations of rice species (Figure 2 **transcriptome-pca**).
 PC1–PC4 may relate to species-specific differences unrelated to panicle architecture, or mapping biases introduced by mapping all libraries against the *O. sativa japonica* reference.
 In contrast, PC5 separates developmental stages across all five accessions, although separation is weaker in *O. sativa indica* (Figure 2 **transcriptome-pca***).
 *APETALA2* and ethylene-responsive element binding protein (*AP2/EREBP*)-like genes and MADS-box genes are enriched at the extremes of PC5 (*p*~adj~ = 0.004 for both, GSEA permutation *t*-test; Figure 3 **HB-AP2-heatmap**; Table S7 **PC5-TF-enrichment-gsea**).
-Generally, *AP2/EREBP*-like genes that contribute to PC5 are more highly expressed at the IM stage, and the MADS-box genes are more highly expressed at the DM stage (Figure 3 **HB-AP2-heatmap**).
+Generally, *AP2/EREBP*-like genes that contribute to PC5 are more highly expressed at the IM stage, and MADS-box genes are more highly expressed at the DM stage (Figure 3 **HB-AP2-heatmap**).
 Most of the *AP2/EREBP*-like genes that are highly expressed at the IM stage belong to the ERF clade.
 *NAM*, *ATAF1* and *CUC2*-domain (NAC) TF genes are also more highly expressed at the IM stage, and *SQUAMOSA* promoter binding protein (SBP) genes including *WFP* and *SPL7* are more highly expressed at the DM stage [@miuraOsSPL14PromotesPanicle2010; @wangCoordinatedRegulationVegetative2015].
 There is a group of homeobox genes that is highly expressed in the DM samples, and a larger group that is highly expressed at the IM stage, and ten out of twenty of these genes belong to the HD-ZIP clade [Figure S6 **NAC-HB-SPL-heatmap**; @jainGenomewideIdentificationClassification2008].